 This is a Flipped Classroom lesson plan.
 In a nutshell, it means that the first part of the lesson needs to be done by students at home.
 Learn more about flipped classroom and how we implement it in these lesson plans in our post.

-Pre-class activities focus mainly on vocabulary, In the first exercise, students need to complete the provided sentences with correct body parts.
-This way they will get to know such fixed phrases as toss one’s hair, clap one’s hands, stick one’s tongue out, etc. All these phrases appear in the speech so in the second exercise students have to watch the video and check if they’ve completed expressions correctly.
-The last activity is just about two phrases from the video.
-Students have to study the sentences which include them, infer their meaning from the context and answer two questions.
+Pre-class activities focus mainly on vocabulary, In the first exercise, students need to complete the provided sentences with the correct names of body parts.
+This way they will get to know fixed phrases such as toss one’s hair, clap one’s hands, stick one’s tongue out, etc. All these phrases appear in the speech.
+Next, students work on another vocabulary task.
+They have to rewrite sentences using the words in brackets.
+Again, all the words/phrases come from the video.
+Finally, students watch the video and answer three comprehension questions.